dvcrn/markright/README.md

 ## Building

-MarkRight is written in clojurescript and now builds with `shadow-cljs`.
+MarkRight is written in ClojureScript and Rust (Tauri).

 ### Requirements

 - `bun`
+- `rust` (cargo)
 - `bun install`

 ### Compiling
-- `bun run release` compiles both the electron main process and renderer via `shadow-cljs` (output goes into `node/app.js` and `node/ui/js/`).
+- `bun tauri build` compiles the frontend via `shadow-cljs` and the backend via `cargo`, producing a native binary.
-- `bun start` launches electron using the compiled output (run `bun run release` at least once before starting).

 ### Development

-- `bun run watch` runs `shadow-cljs watch main front` for live recompilation (keep it running).
+- `bun run watch` runs `shadow-cljs watch main front` for live recompilation of the frontend.
-- In another terminal, run `bun start` to launch electron against the watched build.
+- In another terminal, run `bun tauri dev` to launch the application.

 ## License